“So I can go to heaven if I confess my sins?” I asked.

 “Somewhere secret.”
 He answered.
 “Oh I almost forgot.”

 The thing covering my eyes vanished.
 A lamp blinded my eyes struggling to adapt to the brightness.
-There were a bunch of tools hanging on the wall, hammers, saws and knives.
+A brightness that lit up the room with no windows.
+I was stuck in a chair in the middle of this room.
+A room where behind him, hung a whole armory of tools.
+Hammers, saws and knives.
 It looked like some carpenter’s workshop.

-“So you are Victoria's daughter?”
-It was the captain of the guards, Finn's father.
+“So you are Gale's daughter?”
+He was the captain of the guards, Finn's father.

 “Sorry little girl, but I don’t think so.”

 “Straight to the point I see.”
 The corners of his mouth reached his eyes.
-Calm yourself, don’t waste your energy.
+Calm yourself, stay still and think.
+But my hands.

 “Ah, ah ah!”
 He sang, wagging his finger at me.
 “Don’t waste your energy, no one has broken free from those knots before!”
-He seemed proud.
+He seemed proud of the fact.

 “Why are you doing this?”
 Don’t panic.
 Buy time.
 Where is the way out?